CGCL-codes/SCVDT/README.md

 VKGServe is a background program that performs vulnerability knowledge graph operations.
 It completes CARD operations on vulnerability knowledge through the form of the Restful API interface.

 ## Binary-Exploit-Visualization
-A tool for binary program to visualize the process of exploit, by analyze the GOT, information leakage, heap memory, shllcode, and function calls.
+A tool for binary program to visualize the process of exploit, by analyzing the GOT, information leakage, heap memory, shllcode, and function calls.